 The things of God may appear foolishness to the practical atheists who think only of themselves and their personal gain, rather than being kind, helping others, putting other’s needs before our own.
 But they are the fools, for in gaining the world, they lose their soul.
 So let us be fools for Christ, bearing our own crosses with love for He loved us first.
 Then we shall see in the end who is the true fool.

 This post is part of a series on the Psalms.
-Click on the button to follow the blog and receive a free copy of the book, Dancing on a High Wire, book 1 of the Dancing Through Life Series! click here to follow blog
+Click on the button to follow the blog and receive a free copy of the book, Still Dancing, book 2 of the Dancing Through Life Series! click here to follow blog